-Once a designee is selected, that person must be fully prepared before the deposition.
+Once a designee is selected, that person must be fully prepared before the deposition to testify on the topics identified in the deposition notice.
 Ideally, the preparation process should involve the participation of the witness, in-house counsel, and outside counsel.
 Courts recognize that the process of preparing for a corporate designee deposition is onerous.
 For example, in United States v.
 J.M.
 Taylor, the court observed:

 Rule 30(b)(6) explicitly requires [a corporation] to have persons testify on its behalf as to all matters known or reasonably available to it and, therefore, implicitly requires such persons to review all matters known or reasonably available to it in preparation for the Rule 30(b)(6) deposition.
-This interpretation is necessary in order to make the deposition a meaningful one and to prevent the "sandbagging" of an opponent by conducting half-hearted inquiry before the deposition but a thorough and vigorous one before the trial.
+This interpretation is necessary in order to make the deposition a meaningful one and to prevent the "sandbagging" of an opponent by conducting a half-hearted inquiry before the deposition but a thorough and vigorous one before the trial.
 This would totally defeat the purpose of the discovery process.
 The Court understands that preparing for a Rule 30(b)(6) deposition can be burdensome.
-However, this is merely the result of the concomitant obligation from the privilege of being able to use the corporate form in order to conduct business.
+However, this is merely the result of the concomitant obligation from the privilege of being able to use the corporate form in order to conduct business.16